 MEAN is governed by a board of directors (the "Board of Directors") consisting of one director for each of the Members, appointed by the mayor or chair of each Member, and approved by the governing body of each Member.
-Each director serves for a three-year term or until his or her successor is appointed and is entitled to one vote.
-A director may be removed for any cause at any time by the governing body of the Member that such director represents.
-The removal of an officer requires an affirmative vote by two-thirds of the Members.
-Amending the MEAN charter requires an affirmative vote of a majority of the Members.
-Most other actions require the approval of a majority of the Members present.
+Each director serves until his or her successor is appointed and is entitled to one vote unless he or she has been suspended or unless the Member is an Inactive Member as defined in the By-Laws of MEAN.
+A director may be removed for any cause at any time by the governing body of the Member that such director represents or may be suspended or removed by the MEAN Board of Directors for any cause by at least a two-thirds vote of the votes cast in any regular or special meeting of the Board of Directors whenever in the Board of Director's judgment the best interest of the Agency will be served thereby.
+An officer may be removed by at least a two-thirds vote of the votes cast in any regular or special meeting of the Board whenever in the Board's judgment the best interest of the Agency will be served thereby.
+The amendment of MEAN's charter requires a majority vote of the directors.
+Most other actions require an affirmative vote of the majority of the votes which the directors present are entitled to cast.